 Start it by calling:

-If you would like to download the code of pytripgui, read first developer documentation.
+If you would like to download and run the source code of pytripgui, please see developer documentation.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.